leahneukirchen/nitro/README.md

 ## Overview

-nitro is a tiny process supervisor that also can be used as pid 1 on Linux.
+nitro is a tiny process supervisor that also can be used as pid 1 on Linux and NetBSD.

-There are four main applications it is designed for:
+These are the main applications nitro is designed for:
-- As init for a Linux machine for embedded, desktop or server purposes
+- As init for a Linux or NetBSD machine for embedded, desktop or server purposes
 - As init for a Linux initramfs
 - As init for a Linux container (Docker/Podman/LXC/Kubernetes)
-- As unprivileged supervision daemon on POSIX systems
+- As unprivileged supervision daemon on generic POSIX systems

 nitro is configured by a directory of scripts, defaulting to `/etc/nitro` (or the first command line argument).

 ## Requirements

-- Kernel support for Unix sockets
+- Kernel support for Unix sockets (SOCK_DGRAM)
 - `tmpfs` or writable `/run` on another fs

 ## Benefits over other systems